Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning

 - The paper is organised in two- or three-week modules.
 Each module presents for understanding and analysis examples from the literary, intellectual or screen culture of a different European city.
 Paris, Berlin, St Petersburg or Moscow, Prague, Bucharest, Rome, Madrid or Barcelona have all featured in recent semesters.
 Framing lectures assists students to understand the connections between cultural productions from different modules and different epochs.

 - Teaching Arrangements

 The paper is delivered through two 1-hour lectures per week and a weekly workshop or tutorial.

-- The Course Reader and other supporting materials are available online in Blackboard.
+The course readings and other supporting materials are available online in Blackboard.

 - Graduate Attributes Emphasised